CloudSkills/using-azure-policy/Post-1-intro-overview.md

 - Assignments
     - Touch on initiative but mention you will cover this later

-Step 3 - Reviewing the existing policies
-- Go the Subscription --> Policies
-- Review what is in place (Example will be empty)

-Step 4 - Creating our first Audit policy
-- Describe the goal

-Step 5 - Create the policy definition
+Step 3 - Create the policy definition
 - Filter by category
 - Duplicate the policy
 - Update the Effect from "Deny" to "Audit"
 - Save

-Step 6 - Create the assignment
+Step 4 - Create the assignment
 - Basics
 - Parameters

-Step 7 - Reviewing your Policy
+Step 5 - Reviewing your Policy
 - View resources that are in compliance and those that are not

-Next post

-Step 2 - Configuring a

-Auditing Example
-- Check for resources that are not tagged
-- Check for resources that do not have diagnostics enabled

-### Post: Leveraging Azure Policy to only allow for specific resource groups